ARBProtocol/jup-dca-bot/README.md

 ## Improvements
 - transaction retries.
 Not great to fail on swaps that may occur once-a-week or biweekly.
 - start and end dates.
+- Log to remote database for tracking
+- Auto enable / diable and adjustments for timing & amounts based on custom trading approach ruleset(s)